 Lesser Prairie Chicken Viewing

-Read the tour reviews and learn more about the Lesser Prairie Chicken and their lekking rituals
+Read More – Reviews and info about the Lesser Prairie Chicken and their lekking rituals

 Lek viewings are managed and conducted by Prairie Tours & Guide Services, LLC.
-Groups from 4 to 14 are scheduled based on availability and group size.
-Custom scheduling can also be accommodated for groups with a minimum of 4 people.
+Groups from 8 to 16 are scheduled based on availability and group size between Friday, March 15th and Sunday, May 12th.
+Custom scheduling can also be accommodated for groups with a minimum of 8 people.
 Reservations for all tours are required.
 All lek viewings take place rain or shine unless it becomes too hazardous to drive out to the lek.
 Please review the deposit and cancellation policy for complete information.

-Individuals, or groups less than four may schedule to join and open-to-the-public tour date.
+Individuals, or groups less than eight may schedule to join an open-to-the-public tour date.

 Please call or email to schedule your tour: